AIM3-RUC/VideoIC/README.md

 ### Data Download
-To protect the copyright, both the videos and comments should be download after signing the license
+To protect the copyright, the videos should be downloaded by yourself according to the aid that we provided, the comments can be download after signing the license
 ```
 License Agreement.pdf
 ```